Availability Jun - Sept

-Tour pick-ups start at 7:00 am by the Tourist Information Center at Reykjavík's City Hall in Vonarstræti.
-You also have the option of meeting us at one of our other meeting points (see tour description).
+Pick-up for a tour starts at 7:00 am by the Tourist Information Center at Reykjavík's City Hall in Vonarstræti.
+You also have an option of meeting us at one of our other meeting points (see tour description).
 We begin our Laugavegur adventure with a ...)

-Tour pick-ups start at 7:00 am by the Tourist Information Center at Reykjavík's City Hall in Vonarstræti.
-You also have the option of meeting us at one of our other meeting points (see tour description).
+Pick-up for a tour starts at 7:00 am by the Tourist Information Center at Reykjavík's City Hall in Vonarstræti.
+You also have an option of meeting us at one of our other meeting points (see tour description).

 We begin our Laugavegur adventure with a scenic drive to Landmannalaugar!
 The total trip takes about 3-4 hours and follows the famous South Coast route, renowned for its beautiful natural attractions.
-Farther inland we pass the infamous Hekla Volcano, known by people in the Middle Ages as "The Gateway to Hell."
+Further inland, we pass the infamous Hekla Volcano, which was known to people in the Middle Ages as "The Gateway to Hell."
 Hekla is the most active volcano in Iceland and has erupted every 10 – 15 years throughout the last century.